CERBON-MODS/CERBONs-Better-Totem-of-Undying/README.md

 # <img src="https://github.com/CerbonXD/BetterTotemOfUndying/blob/master/src/main/resources/logo.png" height="30"> Better Totem of Undying

-A highly configurable mod that improves Minecraft Totem of Undying adding new features to it.
+A highly configurable mod that improves Minecraft Totem of Undying by adding new features to it.
 You can blacklist dimensions or even structures where you don't want totem to work.
-Also the mod has compatibility with Curios API.
+The mod also has compatibility with Curios API.

 ### New Features